 Both federal and California laws govern the employment of minors.
 Child labor laws cover a wide range of industries and, a broad range of age groups.
-If an employer is considering hiring an individual under the age of 18, it is essential they confirm they are in compliance with both state and federal youth labor laws to ensure that they or the minor they seek to employ have the proper authorization to do so and are working only those hours permitted by the child labor laws.
-When federal and state child labor laws conflict, an employer must apply the law stricter law.
+Employers that are considering the hiring an individual under the age of 18, should confirm they are in compliance with both state and federal youth labor laws.
+When federal and state child labor laws conflict, an employer must apply the stricter law.

 being employed by parents in non-hazardous occupations,